Ethan0429/COSC102-Lab-Writeups/labs/lab6.md

     5. Swap the current min with the first unsorted element.
     6. Repeat until you've done this for every element in the list.<br><br>

     So to reiterate, all you're doing is combing through every element in a list, and comparing each element in that list to every other element in that list that's not sorted.
-Then yous wap an unsorted element with whatever you've determined to be a minimum element -- if one is found.
+Then you swap an unsorted element with whatever you've determined to be a minimum element -- if one is found.
 Hopefully that makes sense.<br><br>Here's a visual representation of the algorithm using the same inputs provided on the Canvas lab page:
     <video controls="controls" width="800" height="600" name="Video Name">
       <source src="../img/ss.mov">
     </video><br><br>